 This 47-hour program is developed for national and international health professionals who want to help clients effectively self-manage the impact of cancer and treatment, across phases in the cancer continuum.

 What is Cancer Coaching?- In this video Dr. Doris Howell, Program Director of our Cancer Coaching Certificate defines Cancer Coaching (incl. knowledge & skills any Cancer Coach should have or develop to support his/her patients)

 Develop skills as a cancer self-management coach to effectively engage and motivate cancer populations to apply healthy behaviours for health recovery.

 How You Will Benefit:

-- Gain a person-centred model of cancer care that can be implemented and scaled at your organization or private pratice to improve quality of life and wellbeing of your clients, and potentially reduce the impact of co-morbidities
+- Gain a person-centred model of cancer care that can be implemented and scaled at your organization or private practice to improve quality of life and wellbeing of your clients, and potentially reduce the impact of co-morbidities.

 - Understand theories of behavioural change and health promotion and their application to self-management support.

 - Identify the impact and self-management support needs of cancer patients across phases in the cancer continuum and the role of a cancer self-management health coach.

 - Describe and apply the essential elements of a whole person cancer, health history, and self-management capability assessment for identification of collaborative problem-identification.

 - Construct person-centered, plans of care that address patient determined problems and goals/actions to address tasks of cancer self-management and problem-specific and health behaviour support.

 - This Continuing Education program is approved by NBHWC for 47-hours of continuing education units (CEP # 100131).